The K-Theory of a Simple Separable Exact C*-Algebra Not Isomorphic to Its Opposite Algebra: Introduction

-Section~\ref{Sec_Prelim} contains various preliminaries.
-In particular, we recall some relevant definitions and some constructions involving von Neumann algebras.
-In Section~\ref{Sec_Constr}, we construct our basic examples, one algebra $D$ for each prime $p$ such that $p = 2$ or $- 1$ is not a square mod~$p.$ Section~\ref{Sec_Main} contains the main step towards the proof that these algebras are not isomorphic to their opposites.
+The paper is organized as follows.
+Section~\ref{Sec_Prelim} contains preliminaries.
+In particular, we recall some relevant definitions and constructions involving von Neumann algebras and the Connes invariant.
+In Section~\ref{asymphom} we recall the definition of the continuous Rokhlin property for an action of a finite group $G$ on a separable unital \ca. The model action of $G$ on the UHF algebra of type $\card (G)^{\infty}$ is an example of an action with this property.
+Our main result is that if $A$ is a separable, unital \ca{} satisfying the Universal Coefficient Theorem, and $\alpha$ is an action of a finite abelian group $G$ on $A$ with the continuous Rokhlin property, then the fixed point algebra $A^{\af}$ and the crossed product $C^* (G,A,\alpha)$ satisfy the Universal Coefficient Theorem.
+In Theorem 1.10 of \cite{Gd2}, Gardella has later extended this result to actions of second countable compact groups.
+In Section \ref{Sec_Constr} we construct our basic example, one algebra $D$ for each prime $q$ such that $- 1$ is not a square mod~$q$, satisfying the same properties as the algebra in~\cite{PhV}, and whose $K$-theory is given by $K_0 (D) \cong {\mathbb{Z}} \big[ \tfrac{1}{q} \big]$ and $K_1 (D) = 0$.
+Moreover, we show that $D$ satisfies the Universal Coefficient Theorem.
+Section~\ref{Sec_Main} contains the main step towards the proof that these algebras are not isomorphic to their opposites.
 Each of them has a unique tracial state.
 We prove that the weak closure of $D$ in the Gelfand-Naimark-Segal representation associated with this tracial state is not isomorphic to its opposite algebra.
 In Section~\ref{Sec_NotIsoOpp}, we tensor these basic examples with other simple separable nuclear unital \ca{s}.
 The main result of Section~\ref{Sec_Main} also applies to such tensor products, and we thus obtain the examples described above.
 Section~\ref{Sec_Probs} contains some open problems.

+The authors would like to thank E.~Gardella for useful discussions about the Universal Coefficient Theorem and for suggesting the argument used to show that the algebra $D$ in Section \ref{Sec_Constr} satisfies the Universal Coefficient Theorem.